George Martin: With the Beatles

 BBC News notes that Martin's formal musical expertise and interest in novel recording practices facilitated the group's rudimentary musical education and desire for new musical sounds to record.

 Martin's contribution to the Beatles' led to him being described as the "fifth Beatle".
 In 2016, Paul McCartney wrote that "If anyone earned the title of the fifth Beatle it was George".
 Julian Lennon called Martin "the fifth Beatle, without question".
 In the immediate aftermath of the Beatles' break-up, a time when he made many angry utterances, John Lennon trivialised Martin's importance to the Beatles' music and claimed that he took too much credit for the Beatles' music.
-In a 1971 letter to McCartney, Lennon wrote, "When people ask me questions about 'What did George Martin really do for you?,' I have only one answer, 'What does he do now?'
+In a 1971 letter responding to a Melody Maker interview with Martin, Lennon wrote, "When people ask me questions about 'What did George Martin really do for you?,' I have only one answer, 'What does he do now?'
 I noticed you had no answer for that!"
 However, that same year, Lennon said, "George Martin made us what we were in the studio.
 He helped us develop a language to talk to other musicians."

 Personal life

 In 1946, Martin met Jean ("Sheena") Chisholm, a fellow member of the Royal Navy's choir.
 They bonded over their mutual love of music.
 Martin's mother, Bertha, strongly disapproved of Chisholm as a partner for Martin, fuelling early strain in the relationship.
 Nevertheless, they were married at the University of Aberdeen on 3 January 1948.
 Bertha died three weeks later of a brain haemorrhage, and Martin felt responsible for his mother's death.
-They had two children, Alexis (born 1953) and Gregory Paul (born 1957).
+Martin and Sheena had two children, Alexis (born 1953) and Gregory Paul (born 1957).
 Around 1955, the Martins moved from London and bought a home in the development town of Hatfield, Hertfordshire, some 20 miles north.
 By the early 1960s, Martin pleaded Chisholm for a divorce and moved out of their home, but she refused, citing her childcare needs.
 Their divorce was finalized in February 1965.

 On his first day of work at EMI Studios in 1950, Martin met Judy Lockhart Smith, a secretary to Parlophone director Oscar Preuss.
 Martin chose to retain her as a secretary when he assumed the direction of Parlophone in 1955, and they commuted together from Hatfield each day.
 Martin and Lockhart Smith began a discreet affair in the late 1950s.
 They married on 24 June 1966 at the Marylebone Registry Office, and had two children, Lucie (born 1967) and Giles (born 1969).